Rookout/terraform-aws-rookout-deployment/README.md

 For vanilla deployment, inject the secret that described in prerequisites, change dirctory to rookout-moudle, configure aws and awsutil providers, configure "domain_name" variable of your's DNS and run terraform apply.

-Main radio buttons of this module are: create_vpc - Boolean variable, if true (default) will create VPC (using variables: vpc_cidr, vpc_avilability_zones, vpc_private_subnets, vpc_public_subnets).
+Main radio buttons of this module are:

+create_vpc - Boolean variable, if true (default) will create VPC (using variables: vpc_cidr, vpc_avilability_zones, vpc_private_subnets, vpc_public_subnets).
 If false, provide vpc_id of your's.

 create_cluster - Boolean variables, if true (default) will be create ECS cluster for service.
 If false, should be provided with cluster_name variable.

 deploy_datastore - Boolean variables, if true (default) will deploy datastore and configure the enviorment variables need in controller.
 If false, Rookout will use remote datastore for the application.

-deploy_demo_app - Boolean variable, if true (default) will deploy demo flask application in ECS cluster, injected with: Rookout's token that sotred in AWS Secret Manager, controller URL.
+deploy_demo_app_app - Boolean variable, if true (default) will deploy demo flask application in ECS cluster, injected with: Rookout's token that sotred in AWS Secret Manager, controller URL.
 Application avilable in demo.PROVIDE_DOMAIN endpoint. if false, will not deploy the application.

 ## Endpoints